-The Gallery requires as much notice as possible but no less than six months’ notice for loan requests.
-Loans are initially considered at fortnightly Curatorial Meetings.
+The Gallery requires as much notice as possible but no less than nine months’ notice for loan requests.
+Loans are initially considered at monthly Loans Committee Meetings.
 Discussion includes the reasons given for requesting the particular works in the context of the exhibition, the condition of the work, the venue’s facilities, its security and environmental conditions.
-Loan requests will usually be acknowledged within 14 days of receipt and agreements to lend are normally made within 2 months, where possible.
+Loan requests will usually be acknowledged within three weeks of receipt and decisions are normally advised within two months, where possible.

 All borrowing institutions must comply with the National Portrait Gallery Standard Conditions of Loan National Portrait Gallery - Loan conditions and all borrowing institutions must be able to adhere to the UK Government Indemnity Scheme standards in order to ensure the protection of the national collection.
 The main areas for assessment are outlined below: